 - Contact a professional to assist you in finding it.

-Pay attention to the signs of septic tank failure symptoms!
+*Pay attention to the signs of septic tank failures!*

-- Having a foul smell coming from your septic tank is not always going to be the first sign that it is malfunctioning.
+- Smell coming from your septic tank is not always going to be the first sign that it is malfunctioning.

 - There is waste water backing up in the household drains.